 It took a bit of effort to get these samples.
 I first asked one of my old contacts in Venlo if I could get some samples. (see full disclosure below) He forwarded the question to his colleagues since he wasn’t involved with this product range anymore.
 They were certainly interested, but it could take some time: they were printing lots of customer jobs on their demo machine, and these, of course, got priority.
 Several weeks later, I still didn’t get the samples.
 So I tried another route: one of my blog readers told me that one of the first VarioPRINT iX presses was recently installed in the Netherlands, at Kampert-Nauta.
 They even have a nice video on their website of the installation of the press.

-After some back and forth, they were happy to provide me some samples printed on their production machine, both on coated and uncoated paper.
+After some back and forth, they were happy to provide me some samples printed on their production machine, both on coated and uncoated paper, with the XCMYK profile.
 I still had to wait a little bit: the machine is already running in 3 shifts, they needed to check the planning when they had a time slot for my prints.

 Earlier this week, the samples arrived.
 And the first impression was that the print quality looks better than the Landa Nano samples.
 Registration was certainly better, the screening looked better to me (but that’s a personal impression).
 And: blue was really blue.
 Only in the coated sample the darkest blues were slightly going into the purple direction, but that’s probably nitpicking.
 Plus: I didn’t see any artifacts like banding or failing nozzles.
 Not in the color images, not in the black/white image, not in the text.